simularium/simulariumio/file_format.md

 ## Binary Files

 For binary files, the data structure specified above is saved in blocks with additional info to help with reading the file.
-Some of the blocks can be saved as JSON within the binary file.
+Some of the blocks can be saved as JSON within the binary file, but they must be utf-8 encoded.
 Currently JSON is the only format for trajectory info and plot data blocks.

+Binary files must be smaller than 4GB, if the data is larger than this, it can be broken into multiple files, but data for each timestep should stay together in one file and not be split between multiple files.

 ```
 // binary header